-All things equal – Which of the following scenarios do you prefer for your business:
+All things equal – Which of the following scenarios using Google Adwords, would you prefer for your business:

 - Have 100 “repeat visitors” return to your website.